-The problem is that Roaccutane is strong stuff and unfortunately, the processes that it kickstarts aren't localised to sebaceous glands.
+As we've established, Roaccutane is strong stuff and unfortunately, the processes that it kickstarts aren't localised to sebaceous glands.
 The 'drying out' effect spills over to your tear ducts and meibomian glands - oil glands along the edge of the eyelids that secrete an oily layer to stop your eyes from drying out.
-Along with your drier, less greasy skin, you'll get the unwanted addition of drier eyes.
+Along with your drier, less greasy skin, you'll get the unwanted addition of dry eyes.
 It can lead to blurred vision, conjunctivitis and a reduced ability to see at night.
 It can also have more serious side effects including, in rare cases, cataracts.

 Short-term side effects of Roaccutane

 - Dry eyes - almost everyone who uses Roaccutane experiences dry eyes due to its oil-reduction properties.
 You can help by avoiding contact lenses and using eye drops while you're on the treatment